 Jou: “Let’s go look!
 We might figure something out!”

 Joe: “I guess there’s no running away this time.
 Let’s go!”

-Gomamon: “I don’t see any devices.”
+Gomamon: “I don’t see anything like an underground dwelling.”

 Jou: “A horse?”